qvik/helsinkios-visionos-portals/README.md

 # Acknowledgements & attritions

-The 3D model, image and video resources used are free downloads from
+Some 3D model, sound, image and video resources used are free downloads from

 - blenderkit.com
 - turbosquid.com
 - texturify.com
 - vecteezy.com
+- orangefreesounds.com

 With respect to the authors' copyrights.